Top Automatic Planters for Busy Gardeners: 5 Time-Saving Options for 2026

 - May drain too quickly without proper setup

 During our testing, we noticed the globes kept our plants adequately watered for about 3-5 days, depending on the plant’s size and water needs.
 This makes them ideal for short trips or forgetful gardeners.
-However, the limited capacity means they may not suffice for extended absences or larger plants.
+For this particular need, it’s the clear winner.

 - Colorful plastic design adds visual appeal